Influenza ﹣ FAQ

 Seasonal influenza refers to the viruses that circulate in the human population and cause widespread illnesses especially during each influenza season.
 Pandemic influenza occurs rarely, when a new influenza virus emerges which is markedly different from those already circulating in the human population.
 It causes disease in people and spreads easily between people because they have little or no immunity to it.

-Seasonal influenza vaccination (SIV) is one of the effective means to prevent seasonal influenza and its complications, as well as reduce influenza related hospitalisation and death.
+Seasonal Influenza Vaccination is one of the effective means in preventing influenza and its complications together with reduction in influenza-associated hospitalisation and death.

-4. If the level of local seasonal influenza activity remains low, why should one be vaccinated against seasonal influenza?
+4. If the level of local seasonal influenza activity increases, how can people protect themselves against flu?

 Given that influenza vaccines are safe and effective and severe cases can occur even in healthy persons, all members of the public aged 6 months or above, except those with known contraindications, should receive seasonal influenza vaccine for personal protection.